SciCrunch/OAI-PMH-harvester/README.md

 OAI-PMH-harvester
 =================

 An OAI-PMH harvester written in PHP to crawl OAI repositories.

+Version 0.1

+Features for next version:
-Includes ability to update and restart prior crawls.
+Ability to update and restart prior crawls